Cghlewis/crystal_site/content/blog/survey_data/index.markdown

 You can export your sample data in any way that you usually export your data.
 Probably the most common way is by going to “Data & Analysis” -\> “Export & Import” -\> “Export Data” -\> And then choose your file type.

 In our sample data below, I exported to a csv file.
 I notice a few things.
-First I see that Qualtrics exported some of additional metadata that I was not expecting (ex: RecordedDate, ResponseId) and I will need to account for that in my cleaning process and data dictionary.
+First I see that Qualtrics exported some additional metadata that I was not expecting (ex: RecordedDate, ResponseId) and I will need to account for that in my cleaning process and data dictionary.
 Second, I see that a -15 was allowed to be added in my `age` variable which means something is wrong with my content validation for this item (which should only allow the range of 10-20).
 I will want to fix this before I send my survey out for data collection.

 ![](img/metadata.PNG)